Posted: 10/9/17 | October 9th, 2017

 More elephants.
 You can never have enough.

 A giraffe.
 We went a long time before seeing any and then I felt like I saw everyone in the entire park.
-They were everywhere!
+There are around 7,000-10,000 giraffes in the park (but only 100,000 left in the world).

 A zebra smiling for the camera!